oneconvergence/dkube-examples/clinical_reg/README.md

 e.
 Download the tar file by right-clicking on it(optional).
 f.
 Upload the tar file into the DKube pipeline UI(optional).

-# Publish model.
-1. Publish Model
-   -  From repo go to model and it's version, and click on the Published model.
-   -  Give name.
-   -  Transformer script: `clinical_reg/transformer.py`
-   -  Submit.

-# Deploy model.
+# Deploy model.(Optional)
-1. Deploy Model
 -  Go to Model Catalog and from model version click deploy model.
 -  Give name.
 -  Serving image: default
+-  Deployment type: Test
+-  Select transformer
+   -  Transformer script: `clinical_reg/transformer.py`
 -  Deploy using: CPU and Submit.
 -  Deployed Model will be available in Model Serving.

 ## Test Inference.